-Carob’s fiber content is also excellent for helping maintain healthy blood sugar levels.
-Carob does have a natural sugar content so you don’t want to overdo it, but in moderation insoluble fiber from carob and other nutritious foods as part of an overall healthy diet may help to decrease the likelihood of becoming a type 2 diabetic.
-(8)
+The fiber content is also excellent for helping maintain healthy blood sugar levels.
+Carob does have natural sugar content so you don’t want to overdo it, but in moderation insoluble fiber from it and other nutritious foods as part of an overall healthy diet may help decrease the likelihood of becoming a type 2 diabetic.

 5. Mineral Provider